 Within the equity investment process, every company that abrdn invests in is given, via a qualitative assessment, a proprietary overall Quality rating.
-A key component of this is the ESG Quality rating, which enables portfolio managers to exclude companies with material ESG risks and positively skew the portfolio towards ESG opportunities, while building risk-adjusted portfolios.
+A key component of this is the ESG Quality rating, which enables the portfolio managers to exclude companies with material ESG risks and positively skew the portfolio towards ESG opportunities and to build well-diversified, risk-adjusted portfolios.
 To complement the bottom-up research, the portfolio managers also use abrdn's proprietary ESG House Score, which is primarily a quantitative assessment, to identify and exclude those companies exposed to the highest ESG risks.